 In order to guarantee bale rotation in all conditions, all variable Fendt round balers have an Additional Drive System ADS.
-The four infinite belts and the lower drive roller are reliably driven by another drive roller in the top section.
-The wide wrapping angle produces powerful friction between belt and roller and permanently prevents slippage.
+The four infinite belts and the upper drive roller are reliably driven by another drive roller directly below them.
+The wide wrapping angle produces powerful friction between the belt and roller and permanently prevents slippage.

 Consistent bale density due to increase in pressure.